DataDog/datadog-operator/docs/how-to-contribute.md

 This project uses the `go module`.
 Be sure to have it activated with: `export GO111MODULE=on`.

-to list all the available make commands run:
+To list the available `make` commands, run:
 ```shell
 make help
 ```